 Serialisation in accordance with EU Regulation 2016/161 is implemented

-The Delegated Regulation (EU) No 2016/161 to prevent falsified medicines stipulates that, from 9 February 2019, only prescription medicines that carry a unique serial number on the packaging and a tamper-evident seal proving integrity may be brought onto the German market.
-With this in mind, STADA has developed a new system that is equipped with a Domino thermal inkjet system.
+The Delegated Regulation (EU) No 2016/161, aimed at preventing counterfeit medicines, mandates that, starting from 9 February 2019, only prescription medications featuring a unique serial number on the packaging and a tamper-evident seal demonstrating integrity are allowed on the German market.
+Considering this requirement, STADA has introduced a new system incorporating a Domino thermal inkjet system.